LenSelect - A Novel Selection Technique for 3D Selection

 Consider that lower values are better, except for the QUESI Total and User Ranking, where higher values are better.

 In addtion variance analysis was used to determine if the found results differed significantly.
-If a significant difference was found between groups they are connected by red lines.
+If a significant difference was

 The stars above those lines show the significance level: